open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 target     prot opt source               destination
 ```

  - There is nothing on the table.
-It is in very good condition.
+It is very good condition.
 If there is somthing in the table, you will need to take some special action.
-(For example, disable docker service and reboot the machine)
+(For example, disable docker service and reboot your machine)

 ###### If your IP tables is clean, Add IP/NAT Table like the followings:
 ```